soneyahossain/hcc-gap-recommender/README.md

 ## Setup

 ### Setup: the easy way
 Simply download and use the VirtualBox VM provided at `FIXME: final location`.
 It will have all relevant dependencies and environment variables already setup.
+The username is `icse2023` and the password is `icse2023`.

 ### Setup on your own machine
 The artifact has been tested on Ubuntu 20.
 We recommend starting with a clean Ubuntu 20 virtual machine to familiarize yourselves with HCC.